schrottii/wggj/README.md

 - align: horizontal text align, default is center
 - power: when turned to false, it becomes invisible/unclickable (disabled)
 - noScaling: when turned to true, it does not scale with screen width

+### Container
+This creates a container element, which can be the parent of children objects, and be used to create a scrollable area.
+Invisible by default.
+Children can be added by directly generating them with the container, or by referencing their names.

+createContainer(name, x, y, w, h, config, children);

+example: createContainer("upgradesContainer", 0, 0.2, 0.2, 0.8, { YScroll: true }, [ ... ])

+config:
+- color: makes it visible, background color
+- XScroll: enables scrolling on the X axis
+- YScroll: enables scrolling on the Y axis
+- XScrollMod: adjusts scroll speed on the X axis
+- YScrollMod: adjusts scroll speed on the Y axis

 ## Magic
 ### Changing objects